-Where should I keep my medicine?
+Where should I keep my medication?

-Keep out of the reach of children.
+Keep out of the reach of children and pets.

-Store at room temperature between 15 and 30 degrees C (59 and 86 degrees F).
-Protect from moisture and light.
-Throw away any unused medicine after the expiration date.
+Store at room temperature up to 30 degrees C (86 degrees F).
+Protect from light.
+Get rid of any unused medication after the expiration date.